padesplaces/ada2017/project/README.md

 - Merge the data from the different sources

 For milestone 3 :

-- First analysis of the data in order to answer our research questions
+- Analysis of the data in order to answer our research questions
 - Selection of most interesting topics according to our first results
 - Maybe a deeper analysis of those questions
 - Create a data visualisation inspired by [this article](https://pudding.cool/2017/05/song-repetition/index.html).